-- C. Conditionally Accredited.
-A camp or camp property shall be conditionally accredited if either of the following conditions occur: - One or more standards is scored noncompliant and the conditions in Specific Requirements B.1 or B.2 are not met; or - 2.
-If there are more than 10 deviations or UNCs scored.
+- Notwithstanding Specific Requirements B.1 and B.2, if the total number of UNC and deviation findings exceeds 10, with each UNC counting 5, the camp or camp property must be conditionally accredited. - C. Conditionally Accredited.
+A camp or camp property shall be conditionally accredited if either of the following conditions occur: - 1.
+One or more standards is scored noncompliant and the conditions in Specific Requirements B.1 or B.2 are not met; or - 2.
+If there are more than 10 deviations or UNCs scored with each UNC counting 5.